Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions: Scientific Artifacts and Descriptive Statistics for All Datasets

 \section{Scientific Artifacts and Descriptive Statistics for All Datasets}

 We use the following scientific artifacts: COCA \citep{Davies_2010}, EnCOW \citep{Schäfer_Bildhauer_2012,Schäfer_2015}, the CoGS dataset \citep{bonial-tayyar-madabushi-2024-construction-grammar}, and the OpenAI API, in addition to our created datasets.
 The COCA corpus contains 8 genres: Academic, Blog, Fiction, Magazine, News, Spoken, TV, and Web.
 It is intended to capture American English, though there is no guarantee that it does not also include some other varieties.
 Demographic information about the creators of the texts in the corpus is not always available given its scale.
 EnCOW is a large scale corpus of English text from the web.
 As such, the demographic information that it captures is not completely clear.
 All datasets besides COCA and EnCOW are open-source under a Creative Commons license.
 The institutions of the authors have valid licenses for COCA and EnCOW, permitting their use in academic settings.
 We use the artifacts as intended.
-Overall, we construct and experiment on 4 datasets: 2 constructional NLI datasets (templatic and freeform), the challenge NLI dataset, and the challenge reasoning dataset.
+Overall, we construct and experiment on 2 datasets: CxNLI (Exp.
+1) and CxNLI-Distinction (Exp.
+2).
 The sizes and IAA agreement for the final datasets is reported in Table \ref{tab:datasetstats}.
 All of our datasets are exclusively in English.